Redress improvements will focus on improved settlement, alignment and consistency across the system.

 Navigating a complex system with different entry points to register a claim |

-A simple consistent easy process for survivors to register claims that includes a single entry point to core State claims processes |
+A simple consistent easy process for survivors to register claims that includes a single-entry point to core State claims processes |

 Complex, time consuming, and distressing to repeat information to multiple people and/or agencies when registering claims |